-LEG OF LAMB INTERNAL TEMPERATURE GUIDELINES
+ROAST LAMB INTERNAL TEMPERATURE GUIDELINES

 The best way to check your lamb is cooked to your liking – and safely – is to check the temperature with a digital thermometer.
 Insert the probe in the thickest part of the joint, avoiding the bone.
 The guidelines below are for the UK, it is possible that these recommendations are slightly different in other countries.